PokemonTCG/pokemon-tcg-sdk-csharp/docs/PokemonTcgSdk.md

 ##### Returns

-Api result of specified typings for specified request.
+Api result of specified typing for specified request.

 ##### Parameters